estafette/estafette.io/README.md

-## Estafette - resilient and cloud native CI
+## Estafette - resilient and cloud native CI/CD

 The goals of Estafette CI are to...